selectize/selectize.js/docs/api.md

 	</tr>
 	<tr>
 		<td valign="top"><code>load(fn)</code></td>
-		<td valign="top">Loads options by invoking the the provided function.
+		<td valign="top">Loads options by invoking the provided function.
 The function should accept one argument (callback) and invoke the callback with the results once they are available.</td>
 	</tr>
 	<tr>
 		<td valign="top"><code>focus()</code></td>